cataseven/Tradingview-Widget-Card/README.md

 1. If you don't have it, install [HACS](https://hacs.xyz/).
 2. Go to HACS > Frontend.
-3. Click the three dots in the top right corner and select **"Custom repositories"**.
-4. Add the repository URL, select the **"Lovelace"** category, and click "Add".
-5. Search for `TradingView Widget Card`, select it, and install.
+3. Search for `TradingView Widget Card`, select it, and install.
-6. Reload your interface when prompted.
+4. Clear your browser' or mobile HA app's cache 5.
+Ctrl+F5 for browsers

 ### Manual Installation